dooboolab-community/react-native-iap/docs/docs/amazon.md

 - Add In-App Items for your app:

   1. Create "In-App Items" using Amazon Developer portal for your app.
 Amazon put up detailed instructions at https://developer.amazon.com/docs/in-app-purchasing/iap-create-and-submit-iap-items.html
-  2. Add new SKU strings to your `RNIap.getProducts` or `RNIap.getSubscriptions` calls
+  2. Add new SKU strings to your `Iap.getProducts` or `Iap.getSubscriptions` calls

 - App configuration
   1. The current version of Amazon IAP SDK does not play well with R8 optimization. (https://developer.amazon.com/docs/in-app-purchasing/iap-obfuscate-the-code.html).